Financial Need (COA)

 Cost of attendance expenses include tuition and fees, allowances for housing and food, books, supplies, transportation, miscellaneous and personal expenses and loan fees.
 Other costs that can be added to COA are dependent care, study-abroad expenses and costs related to a disability.
 If you have these or other expenses, please contact the Financial Aid Office to see if you qualify to have these included in your cost of attendance.

 If a student has additional expenses not adequately covered in the standard cost of attendance budget, they must contact the Financial Aid Office and provide documentation to request their budgets be increased.
 The decision of the Financial Aid Office is final and limited to expenses while attending Allen.

-Adjusted Annually – Budgets will be adjusted on August 1 to reflect each student’s enrollment.
+Individual student budgets will be adjusted to reflect each student’s current enrollment.

 Tuition Prorated for Enrollment – The tuition, fees, books and supplies of the budgets will be prorated based on actual enrollment.

 Limitations for Less than Half-Time Enrollment – If you are enrolled less than half-time, budgets are not allowed to have miscellaneous and personal expenses included.